Black Guerrilla Family

-The Black Guerrilla Family (BGF, also known as the Black Gorilla Family, the Black Family, the Black Vanguard, and Jamaa) is an African American black power prison gang, street gang, and political organization founded in 1966 by George Jackson, George "Big Jake" Lewis, and W.L.
+The Black Guerrilla Family (BGF, also known as the Black Gorilla Family, the Black Family, the Black Vanguard, and Jamaa) is a black power prison gang, street gang, and Marxist-Leninist political organization in the United States founded in 1966 by George Jackson, George "Big Jake" Lewis, and W.L.
 Nolen while they were incarcerated at San Quentin State Prison in Marin County, California.
+The group is recognized today as a dangerous prison gang that maintains a presence in both California and Maryland, often operating as a structured criminal entity rather than an active political insurgency.

 Philosophy and goals

 The Black Guerrilla Family (BGF) was founded by George Jackson in San Quentin State Prison during the Black Power movement.
 Inspired by Marcus Garvey, the BGF characterizes itself as an ideological African-American Marxist–Leninist revolutionary organization composed of prisoners.
 It was founded with the stated goals of promoting black power, maintaining dignity in prison, and overthrowing the United States government.
 The BGF's ideological and economic aims, collectively known as "Jamaanomics", are laid out in the group's Black Book.
 The group has been described as one of the most politically oriented prison gangs.